pluginkollektiv/antispam-bee/readme.txt

 ## Changelog ##

 ### 2.7.1 ###
-   * Fixes an imcompatibility with Chrome autofill
+   * Fixes an incompatibility with Chrome autofill
-   * Fixes some imcompatibilities with other plugins/themes where the comment field was left empty.
+   * Fixes some incompatibilities with other plugins/themes where the comment field was left empty
    * Support for RTL
    * Solve some translation/language issues
-   * A new filter to add languages to the language check.
+   * A new filter to add languages to the language check
    * For more details see https://github.com/pluginkollektiv/antispam-bee/milestone/6?closed=1

 ### 2.7.0 ###